How To Make Turmeric Tea

 This turmeric detox tea combines fresh turmeric root (or turmeric powder), black pepper, lemon juice, and honey (or the sweetener of choice).
 The result is a warm, throat soothing tea packed with immune-boosting and healing properties.

-I’ve already shared a recipe for Ayurvedic golden milk.
-That anti-inflammatory drink combines turmeric with several warming spices, with a base of coconut milk and often coconut oil for added fats.
+I’ve already shared a recipe for Ayurvedic homemade golden milk.
+That anti-inflammatory drink combines turmeric with several warming spices, with a base of homemade coconut milk and often coconut oil for added fats.
 In comparison, this turmeric root tea is wonderfully light and refreshing while still making the most of the turmeric health benefits.

 Turmeric tea in a cup and in a tea pot